 - 1. Physical Abuse is defined as non-accidental trauma or injury inflicted by a parent or caretaker on a child.
 It also includes a parent's or a caretaker's failure to protect a child from another person who perpetrated physical abuse on a child.
 In its most severe form, physical abuse is likely to cause great bodily harm or death. - 2.
 Physical Neglect is defined as the failure to provide for a child's physical survival needs to the extent that there is harm or risk of harm to the child's health or safety.
 This may include but not be limited to abandonment, lack of supervision, life endangering physical hygiene, lack of nutrition that places the child below the normal growth curve, lack of shelter, lack of medical or dental care that results in health threatening conditions, and the inability to meet basic clothing needs of a child.
-In it's most severe form, physical neglect may result in great bodily harm or death. - 3.
+In its most severe form, physical neglect may result in great bodily harm or death. - 3.
 Sexual Abuse includes penetration or external touching of a child's intimate parts, oral sex, indecent exposure or any other sexual act performed in a child's presence for sexual gratification, sexual use of child for prostitution, and the manufacturing of child pornography or inappropriate exposing of children to pornographic materials.
 Child sexual abuse is also the willful failure of the parent or the child's caretakers to make a reasonable effort to stop child sexual abuse by another person. - 4.
-Emotional Abuse includes verbal assaults, ignoring and indifference, and degradation.
+Emotional Abuse includes verbal assaults, ignoring and indifference, and degradation, and any form of bullying. - 5.
+Bullying includes, but is not limited to: